captbrando/hackingbrando/Branden, the Human.md

 **Humans stating opinions as facts** are a trigger for me.
 I appreciate reputable references.

 **When I ask you to do something that feels poorly defined** you should ask me to clarify.
 Sometimes I jump ahead without fully explaining myself.
 Questions can save us all time and effort.

+**I am a planner,** and like to work backwards end-state deliverables with actions, names, and dates.
+I hold people accountable to dates and do not tolerate a last minute miss.
+If dates need to be adjusted, communicate it early.

 **I have trust issues with numbers that don't look real or don't add up,** which means that I may often ask you to show your work like your third grade math teacher did.
 It's not for partial credit, it's so I can understand how you got to those numbers.

-**Ask assertive versus tell assertive.** When you need to ask me to do something, ask me.
+**Ask assertive versus tell assertive.** When you need me to do something, ask me.
 I respond incredibly well to ask assertiveness (“Branden, can you help with < TASK >?”).
 I respond poorly to being told what to do (“Branden, do < TASK >”).
 Unless there is an imminent threat to life and property, in which case, feel free to tell me to move.

 **Sometimes I talk a lot.** It's because I get excited and love to exchange ideas.
 I'm learning to pause and check-in with others.
 When I get really excited, I sometimes swear.
 I don't mind some salty language, but I will avoid using it in formal settings.

+**I like [RACI](https://thedigitalprojectmanager.com/raci-chart-made-simple/) charts** to help define roles and responsibilities across complex teams and silos when we all work together on a project or as part of business as usual.
+I love to collaborate, but only when [roles and team identity are well defined](https://hbr.org/2019/03/the-collaboration-blind-spot) to avoid counter-productive activities.

 **If I am on my phone during a meeting for more than 30 seconds, prompt me with a question.** Sometimes my attention wanders, but I can bring it back super quick.